buraglio/getapr-golang/README.md

 Markdown
 # GetAPR - Advanced Path Reporter

 A Go implementation of network path analysis tool that tests connectivity between source and destination addresses with strict interface binding and IPv6 zone awareness.
+Like its progenitor, its intention is to provide address pairs with latency details that can be used to determine the best possible pair of addresses instead of returning a list of destination addresses, it returns a list of source and destination address pairs.
+This mitigates the problem of the operating system choosing an inappropriate source address.
+Nevertheless, upper layer code needs to cycle through the list of address pairs until it makes a successful connection.
+There is probably a lot of room for improvement.

 ## Features